nylas/nylas-mail/docs/First steps.md

 <div class="row">
   <div class="col-md-12">
     <h3 class="third padded"><div class="number">3</div> See it in Action</h3>
     <p>Your new package comes with some basic code that adds a section to the message sidebar, and it's already enabled!
 View a message to see it in action.
-If you make changes to the source, choose <span class="instruction-literal">View > Refresh</span> to see your changes in Nylas Mail.</p>
+If you make changes to the source, choose <span class="instruction-literal">View > Refresh</span> to see your changes in N1.</p>
   </div>
 </div>